 Judges will use these factors to make their rulings on legal and physical custody.
-These same factors are also used to detail a visitation schedule based on the facts and needs of the children.
-To better understand how the “best interest” custody factors apply to your case, you may find it helpful to complete our “best interest factors” worksheet.
-The worksheet was designed to help parents understand how everyday situations are viewed through the factors.
+These same factors also help determine a visitation schedule based on the facts and needs of the children.
+Once custody is established only then will the courts move on to calculating child support.

 Even if parents agree to joint custody, primary custody or some other arrangement, a judge will still review the agreement to determine it meets the best interests standard based on Nevada custody laws.